 - How to Cook Ginataang Malunggay with Fried Parrot Fish

-Do you like to try new, exotic foods or do you stick to the same foods you eat?
+Do you like to try new, exotic foods, or do you stick to the same old foods?
 If you are an adventurous eater, try this ginataang malunggay with fried parrot fish.
-Not only this recipe is tasty, and meaty but also healthy.
+Not only is this recipe tasty and meaty, but it's also healthy.